memfault/interrupt/_posts/2022-01-25-four-favorite-firmware-debug-tools.md

 As much as I enjoy writing firmware, I am, at heart, a hardware engineer.
 I love hunting for minutia in chip datasheets.
 I love fiddling with eval boards, tacking on wires, and reworking nets together.
 I love flipping through _The Art of Electronics_, finding a new circuit, and piecing through its operation.
-Which is why, when invited to write for Interrupt, I jumped at the chance to write about a hardware related topic that’s near and dear to my heart: _debug tools_.
+This is why, when invited to write for Interrupt, I jumped at the chance to write about a hardware-related topic that’s near and dear to my heart: _debug tools_.

 <!-- excerpt start -->